lpetroulakis/technicalExplainer/README.md

 # technicalExplainer
-an explainer essay for an intership interview with Eth Foundation
+an explainer essay addressed to Eth Foundation